The Stream CLI By Example

 An interactive prompt will ask you for the following credentials:

-- Your Stream API Key
+- Your Stream access Key

-- Your Stream API Secret
+- Your Stream access Secret

 - Your Stream API Base URL (please leave this as the default unless you’re a power user)